 All the creative pursuits that so appeal to me – gardening, knitting, embroidery, tailoring, rangoli, painting, poetry, and writing.
 They would all become front and center of my life.

-I would spend time meeting people whose thoughts I am interested to hear, who are good listeners to mine and together we refine each other’s thoughts.
-I would do a lot of casual entertaining.
-Simple food, impromptu gatherings and satisfying interactions would be the hallmarks of my social life.
+I would spend time meeting people whose thoughts I am interested to hear, who are good listeners to mine so that together we refine each other’s thoughts.
+I would do a lot of casual entertaining – simple food, impromptu gatherings and satisfying interactions would be the hallmarks of my social life.